james-elliot/agml/README.md

 # agml
 A genetic algorithm written in Ocaml

 This version is retired.
-See git repo gaml which implements compilation with dune and onstallation with opam
+See git repo gaml which implements compilation with dune and installation with opam